/ home / about Brian May / about the scholarship / application form / music / links / contact /

 1. Applicants must be ordinarily resident in Australia.

-The Trustees have determined that for the purposes of the Scholarship applicants will be deemed to be ordinarily resident in Australia if:
+The Trustees have determined that, for the purposes of the Scholarship, an applicant will be deemed to be ordinarily resident in Australia if:

 (1) The applicant has his or her permanent home in Australia; or